North American Baldcypress Swamp Network

 Name of Nonfederal Sponsors:

-Project Topic: Climate and weather, Ecology and environment, Nature and outdoors, Ocean/water and marine,
+Fields of Science: Climate and weather, Ecology and environment, Nature and outdoors, Ocean/water and marine,

 Intended Outcomes: Programmatic, Research development, Civic and community, Individual learning, Conservation,